It's that exciting time of year again when swingers start to count down on their calendars and prep for the biggest few days of the year.

-Don't worry, it's not Christmas yet - but there will be plenty of folks sitting on another man's lap and telling them what they want at Britain's biggest swingers festival.
+Don't worry, it's not Christmas yet - but there will be plenty of folks sitting on another man's lap and telling them what they want at Britain's biggest swingers' festival.

-While some folks prefer to be a cuck or a hot-wife, and some even take their swinging to television, others head to luxurious Lincolnshire for the a spring sex festival.
+While some folks prefer to be a cuck or a hot-wife, and some even take their swinging to television, others head to luxurious Lincolnshire for a spring sex festival.

 Advert

-The Sun's 'Sexpert' Georgie Culley recently visited the festival for the third time and she's revealed what actually goes on behind the scenes, suggesting that it isn't the sex with random strangers that the couples enjoy the most.
+Culley revealed what actually goes on behind the scenes, suggesting that it isn't the sex with random strangers that the couples enjoy the most.

 She said: "People presume that if you’re a swinger, having nookie with a sexy stranger is the most exciting part – but they’re wrong.
 Every swinger I’ve met tells me how the ‘best sex’ is actually when they reunite with their other half for the first time after sleeping with someone else.